dishangrgbhd/FastAPI/README.md

-practicing APIs
+Start: practicing APIs
-The main.py is essentially a JSON CRUD API and I have also made files for system testing and functional testing using FastAPI.
+  -The main.py is essentially a JSON CRUD API and I have also made files for system testing and functional testing using FastAPI.